algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ## 3. Testing

-The testing part of the project will be done using the following tools:

-- **Manual Testing**: For exploratory testing, usability testing, and edge case scenarios that may not be covered by automated tests.
+The testing part of the project will be done by **Manual Testing**, usefull for exploratory testing, usability testing, and edge case scenarios that may not be covered by automated tests.

 ### 3.1 Testing Strategy

 The testing strategy is built around key development principles to ensure the application's quality and stability throughout its lifecycle:

 - **Test Early, Test Frequently**: Testing is integrated from the beginning of the development process.
 Unit tests will be written as components and functions are implemented.
-- **Leverage Automation**: Automated testing will be employed to validate critical features, minimize manual testing efforts, and maintain consistent coverage.
 - **Maximize Coverage**: The goal is to achieve high test coverage by focusing on core functionalities, edge cases, and potential error scenarios to ensure system resilience.
 - **Regression Prevention**: Regular regression testing will be conducted to ensure new updates do not break or degrade existing features.
 - **User-Focused Validation**: Usability, accessibility, and direct user feedback will be part of the testing workflow, ensuring a smooth and inclusive experience.